RiccardoMaino/monitoring-job-execution/README.md

 ## <u>Execution of the Code</u>
 - **main:** To run the app, first move under the *"/py_analysis_module"* folder by running ```cd py_analysis_module``` command.
 After that run `python3 main.py` followed by a series of optional command line arguments listed below:
-  1. **--param PARAM:**  A long integer used to set the parameter value to use with the first job.
-Default is 10000.
-The PARAM argument must be a positive long integer.
-After the first job, the parameter used with the others jobs will be calculated based on a function defined in the code.
-  2. **--csvpath MODE:** An integer used to set the kind of the job to perform.
-Default is 3.
-The MODE argument must be an integer value between the ones here:
-      * 1: Empty loop
-      * 2: Exchanging variables
-      * 3: Ordering a list
+  1. **--respath RESPATH:**: A string used to set the path where to find the information used to create (or to update) the dataset containing records regarding job execution details. (default: ../event_tracing_library/results)
+  2. **--csvpath CSVPATH:**: A string used to set the path to a file where to store (or to find) the newly (or the previously) created dataset. (default: dataset.csv)
+  3. **--plotspath PLOTSPATH**: A string used to set the path where to store plots regarding the dataset data. (default: plots)
+  4. **--name NAME**: a string used to specify the process name of the program traced using the event_tracing C library. (default: test_app)
+  5. **--delcsv**: A flag which if specified allows to delete the dataset previously created. (default: False)
+  6. **--delplots**: A flag which if specified allows to delete the plots, related to the dataset, previously created. (default: False)
 ## <u>Output</u>
 After running the code, a dataset will be created (or updated) in the path specified by the commands line arguments with **--csvpath** option.
-The data used to create the dataset is taken from the folder used with the *“event_tracing”* C library to save tracing data results.
-In addition, several plots useful for analyzing the data contained in the dataset will be generated within the folder specified by the command line arguments.
+The data used to create the dataset is taken from the folder used with the *“event_tracing”* C library to save tracing data results, the defaults one is *"../event_tracing_library/results"*.
+In addition, several plots useful for analyzing the data contained in the dataset will be generated within the folder specified by the command line arguments, the defaults one is *"/plots"*.